-Credit risk arises from all transactions that give rise to actual, contingent or potential claims against any counterparty, borrower or obligor.
+Credit risk arises from all transactions that give rise to actual, contingent or potential claims against any counterparty, borrower, or obligor.
+These transactions are typically part of traditional non-trading lending activities (such as loans and contingent liabilities), traded bonds and debt securities for sale or direct trading activity with clients (such as OTC derivatives, FX forwards and forward Rate Agreements).
 The DB Group distinguishes between three kinds of credit risk:

-- Default risk is the risk that counterparties fail to meet contractual payment obligations. - Country risk is the risk that the DB Group may suffer a loss, in any given country, due to any of the following reasons: a possible deterioration of economic conditions, political and social upheaval, nationalisation and expropriation of assets, government repudiation of indebtedness, exchange controls and disruptive currency depreciation or devaluation.
-Country risk includes transfer risk which arises when debtors are unable to meet their obligations owing to an inability to transfer assets to no residents due to direct sovereign intervention. - Settlement risk is the risk that the settlement or clearance of transactions will fail.
-It arises whenever the exchange of cash, securities and/or other assets is not simultaneous.
+- Default risk is the risk that counterparties fail to meet contractual obligations in relation to claims described above. - Settlement risk is the risk that the settlement or clearance of transactions will fail.
+Settlement risk arises whenever the exchange of cash, securities and/or other assets is not simultaneous leaving DB Group exposed to a potential loss where the counterparty could default. - Country risk is the risk that DB Group may experience unexpected default or settlement risk and subsequent losses, in a given country, due to a range of macro economic or social events primarily affecting counterparties in that jurisdiction including: a material deterioration of economic conditions, political and social upheaval, nationalization and expropriation of assets, government repudiation of indebtedness, or disruptive currency depreciation or devaluation.
+Country risk also includes transfer risk which arises when debtors are unable to meet their obligations owing to an inability to transfer assets to non-residents due to direct sovereign intervention.